MyNamesV/speedfetch/README.md

 - openSUSE
 - CentOS
 - Pop!_OS
-- И другие Linux системы
+- And other Linux systems

-## 💡 О программе
+## About the program

-SpeedFetch написана на чистом C++ с минимальными зависимостями. Программа использует системные файлы `/proc` и стандартные Linux команды для получения информации о системе.
+SpeedFetch is written in pure C++ with minimal dependencies.
+The program uses system files `/proc` and standard Linux commands to obtain system information.

-## 📝 Лицензия
+## License

 GNU GPLv3

 ---

-**Автор:** MyNameIsV
+**Author:** MyNameIsV